San Gimignano medieval towers rising above Tuscan countryside vineyards

 Tour 14: Vintage Fiat 500 Tuscany Tour with Wine Tasting

-If you like character over speed, this is a memorable way to see Tuscany.
+If you like experiences with a bit of personality, this is a memorable way to see the Tuscan countryside.

 Why book this Fiat 500 tour?